CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 ## Conclusion

 Well that was quite a journey!
-We've from something fairly straightforward to something quite complex and I appreciate there's been quite a bit of hand waving going on.
-If you'd like to know more about Elm then I fully recommend starting with the [Pragmatic Studios course]().
-It gives a great intro to the language and goes more in-depth to various things that I've hand-waved at or glossed over entirely.
+We've gone from something fairly straightforward to something quite complex and I appreciate there's been quite a bit of hand-waving going on.
+If you'd like to know more about Elm then I fully recommend starting with the [Pragmatic Studios course](https://pragmaticstudio.com/courses/elm).
+It gives a great intro to the language and goes into more depth on various things that I've hand-waved at or glossed over entirely.

-Following on from that the [Elm Architecture Tutorial]() takes you step by step through Elm's architecture and how to scale from a basic model like we have here to more complex domains.
-It also covers StartApp, Effects, Http and the like in a much more detail.
+Following on from that the [Elm Architecture Tutorial](https://github.com/evancz/elm-architecture-tutorial) takes you step-by-step through Elm's architecture and how to scale from a basic model, like we have here, to more complex domains.
+It also covers StartApp, Effects, Http and the like in much more detail.

 I'm really enjoying Elm.
 I like how it structures applications and gives you a nice, clear separation between the data, the states that data can go through and the presentation of that data.

-Next up: in [Part 3](#part_3) I'll be demonstrating different ways that our Elm client and our [Phoenix data API](#part_1) can co-exist.
-Also look out for [Part 4](#part_4) where we'll look at how we can link up Elm to Phoenix channels for some real-time goodness.
+Next up, in [Part 3](#part_3), we'll look at different ways that our Elm client and our [Phoenix data API](#part_1) can co-exist.